MaestroGraph/FAS/README.md

+===
+Cycle-resolving at web scale using FAS solver
+===

+The code is adapted from an FAS solver by Michael Simpson, et al.

+Contact: shuai.wang@vu.nl

+Changes
+--
+There are mainly three things in this forked repo:
+- Python scripts for the conversion of entries between hdt index and IRIs
+- bash scripts for fast compile, conversion to WebGraph format, and executing commands (java)
+- analysis of the results (how edges in SCCs are removed; removed edges in size-two cycles)

+The following is from the original readme file.

+===
 Computing Feedback Arc Sets for Very Large Graphs
 ===

 This repository contains efficient implementations for computing feedback arc sets on large graphs.
 The details of the implementations and their optimizations are described in the following paper:

 *Michael Simpson, Venkatesh Srinivasan, Alex Thomo:
 Efficient Computation of Feedback Arc Set at Web-Scale.
 PVLDB 10(3): 133-144 (2016)*